 This sweet and savory cheddar jalapeño cornbread tastes like the real deal even though it’s actually corn-free.
 You see, I love corn but it doesn’t love me back, so I limit my intake to the occasional movie night with popcorn.
 Like this basic cornbread recipe, it’s pretty much mistake-proof and goes perfectly with homemade chili, Instant Pot chicken soup, buffalo wings and zesty shrimp creole.

 It even compliments breakfast dishes like these breakfast sausages and maple syrup.
 Although it packs a lot of flavor, it’s not too spicy for my four-year-old – I just make sure to thoroughly de-seed the jalapeños and remove the internal stem before chopping.

-Also, quick note: Although sharp cheddar is recommended because it makes the flavor of the jalapeños pop, you use whatever you have on hand.
-I’ve tried this jalapeño cornbread recipe with both mozzarella and muenster, and both were gobbled up in no time.
+Also, quick note: Although sharp cheddar is recommended because it makes the flavor of the jalapeños pop, you can use whatever you have on hand.
+I’ve tried this jalapeño cornbread recipe with both mozzarella and muenster, and both were polished off up in no time.

 Jalapeño Cornbread Recipe